mongodb/mongo/src/mongo/db/repl/README.md

 of prepared transactions.

-At this point, the last applied and durable OpTimes still point to the divergent branch of history, so we must update them to be at the top of the oplog, which should be the `common point`.
+At this point, the last applied and durable OpTimes still point to the divergent branch of history, so we must update them to be at the top of the oplog (the latest entry in the oplog), which should be the `common point`.

 Now, we can trigger the rollback `OpObserver` and notify any external subsystems that a rollback has occurred.
 For example, the config server must update its shard registry in order to make sure it